Karsten Heeger: Honors and awards

 Heeger’s research work has been recognized with numerous awards.
 For his thesis work he was awarded the 2003 APS Dissertation Award in Nuclear Physics.
 In 2008 he received Outstanding Junior Investigator awards from DOE Nuclear Physics for the investigation of neutrino properties with bolometric detectors and from DOE High Energy Physics for the measurement of the neutrino mixing angle theta13 at Daya Bay.
 Heeger was awarded an Alfred P. Sloan Research Fellowship in 2009 and a UW Romnes Faculty Fellowship in 2011.
-He was named a Kavli Fellow in 2012 and elected APS Fellow in 2013.
-He shared the 2016 Breakthrough Prize in Fundamental Physics as a member of three collaborations: SNO, KamLAND, and Daya Bay.
+He was named a Kavli Fellow in 2012.
+In 2013, he was named an American Physical Society (APS) fellow, nominated by the Division of Nuclear Physics (DNP) "for his contributions to the highest impact experiments in neutrino physics, especially for the major roles he played in the Daya Bay and KamLAND experiments".
+Heeger shared the 2016 Breakthrough Prize in Fundamental Physics as a member of three collaborations: SNO, KamLAND, and Daya Bay.

 Selected publications

 A list of selected publications can be found on INSPIRE-HEP.

 Personal life

 Heeger married experimental physicist, Reina Maruyama, in 2004.